CMU-313/spring23-nodebb-team-dj-kew/UserGuide.md

 # User Guide

 ## Automated Testing

+We added additional automated tests as detailed in this [PR #46](https://github.com/CMU-313/spring23-nodebb-team-dj-kew/pull/46).
+The new tests cover both the anonymous posting and private posting features and are written under `test/topic.js`

 After setting up the NodeBB project.
 Go to the root directory of the project, and run:
 ```